veegres/ivory/CONTRIBUTING.md

 ## Testing

-We don't have tests yet, so you need to test everything manually and good practice, before creating PR to make regrassion testing of all functionality.
-It is not requriered, but if you not sure or you change some critical part, it is better to spend some time doing this.
+We don't have tests yet, so you need to test everything manually and good practice, before creating PR to make regression testing of all functionality.
+It is not required, but if you not sure or you change some critical part, it is better to spend some time doing this.

 ## Submitting changes